miguelcarax/linux-basic-administration/README.md

 + `crontab -e` - edit user crontab file
 + `crontab -l` - list user crontabs
 + `man 5 crontab` - get info about `crontab` format
++ You can check if a cron job has ran in `/var/log/cron`
 + `minute hour dom month weekday command` - crontab line format
 + You can put `.sh` files in `/etc/cron.daily`, `/etc/cron.hourly`, `/etc/cron.monthly`, etc.
 + `20 1 * * * find /tmp -mtime +7 -type f -exec rm -f { } ';'` - crontab, it removes all files in the `/tmp` directory that have not been modified in 7 days.